Helio-Wang/capybara/package.rst

 The function does not return anything.
 It writes the output to the specified file, depending on the chosen task (see :ref:`Enumeration tasks`).

-The output format is the same as in the GUI version.
+The output format is the same as in the GUI version, except for task 2: it only enumerates the event vectors, not one reconciliation per event vector.

 For tasks 3 and 4, the output format corresponds to the option **Labels only** in the GUI version (see :ref:`Output options`).